-Apply gentle pressure using your fingers to make sure images stick.
+Apply gentle pressure using your fingers to make sure decals stick.

 Here, I also painted the strap.
-Gotham City is coming together!
+Gotham City is finally coming together!

-Notice I layered the black letters on top of yellow letter sticker.
+Here, I layered the black letters on top of the yellow letter stickers.
 If you can’t find the right color combination, you can layer letter stickers too!

-If you have an old jar of mod podge, I advise putting a bit of water to thin it out.
+If you have an old jar of mod podge, you can add a bit of water to thin it out.
 This will reduce brush strokes when dry.

 Let dry your masterpiece!
 Since I only applied one thin coat of mod podge, I let the helmet dry for about 1.5 hours.